 “This is positive news for tenants.
 The negotiating position for reliable tenants is strengthening as landlords are actively taking steps to maintain the security of regular payments from dependable tenants, even if that means reducing their monthly incomings slightly.

-* Data from quarterly report for Q3 2018 by Landlords Panel study from BDRC Continental, undertaken in partnership with the National Landlords Association (NLA).
+* Data from quarterly report for Q3 2018 by Landlords Panel study from BVA BDRC, one of the UK's leading research agencies, undertaken in partnership with the National Landlords Association (NLA).

 To discuss a new case with one of our mortgage development team, mortgage introducers should go to www.leedsintroducer.co.uk to find details of their nearest Business Developer contact.